 Ascendis swings into a loss amid R4.2bn in writedowns

+The health group aims to sell off more businesses after suffering impairments totaling more than twice its market capitalisation

-Health and wellness firm Ascendis Health, whose share price has fallen 85% since the start of 2017, says it is urgently pursuing the sale of additional business units after suffering writedowns that are more than twice its market capitalisation.
+Health and wellness firm Ascendis Health, whose share price has fallen 85% since the start of 2017, says it is urgently pursuing the sale of its crown jewel, Cyprus-based pharmaceutical maker Remedica, after suffering writedowns that are more than twice its market capitalisation.

 The company swung into a normalised loss after tax of R459m in its year to end-June, from a profit of R93m previously, with the debt-laden company saying it may need to borrow further to retain its going-concern status.

-At the end of the period, the company’s current liabilities of R8.6bn exceeded its current assets of R8.2bn.
-Total assets of R11.3bn, however, exceeded its R9.2bn in total liabilities.
+The company said that at the end of June its current liabilities of R8.6bn exceeded its current assets of R8.2bn, an insufficient solvency ratio.

-As a result of the economic headwinds in SA and Europe, an extensive valuation process was completed, which resulted in a total impairment across goodwill, intangible assets and property, plant and equipment of about R4.2bn, the company said.
+As a result of the economic headwinds in SA and Europe, an extensive valuation process was completed that resulted in a total impairment across goodwill, intangible assets and property, plant and equipment of about R4.2bn, the company said.

 Ascendis, which has a market capitalisation of R1.8bn, said it had seen lower sales in SA due to liquidity constraints and supplier challenges.